 - If they can swallow normally give them some food with sugar in it.

 You should also remember NEVER to do the following as it can make things worse:

 - Put the person in a hot bath

 - Give them alcohol

 A big problem amongst the elderly – both during the summer and the winter, is dehydration.
 It is an obvious thing in the summer, but when elderly people are in their homes – sometimes with the heating turned up, dehydration is just as possible.
-Many elderly people drink less to avoid the need to get up and go to the toilet, and that, alongside the aging process means that dehydration can be a very serious issue.
-Link to our dehydration article
+Many elderly people drink less to avoid the need to get up and go to the toilet, and that, alongside the ageing process means that dehydration can be a very serious issue.

 The consequences of dehydration can be serious – often resulting in hospitalisation.
 Signs of dehydration include: